Your Council Tax bill explained

 The middle part shows how your bill is calculated

-This section shows how the charge is split between the us, the Cheshire Police Authority, Cheshire Fire Authority and parish councils.
+This section shows how the charge is split between the us, the Police and Crime Commissioner (PCC) for services provided by Cheshire Police, Cheshire Fire Authority and parish councils.
 It also shows the percentage increase or decrease.

 Adult Social Care

-The Adult Social Care (ASC) precept is a charge to ensure the Council can meet the growing demand for adult social care services.
-The increase is calculated as 2% of the previous year’s average Band D charge (excluding parish, Police and Fire precepts) which is added to the previous year’s ASC precept to give the figure shown on the bill.
+The Adult Social Care (ASC) precept is a charge to ensure that we can meet the growing demand for adult social care services.
+The increase is calculated as 1% of the previous year’s average Band D charge (excluding parish, Police and Fire precepts) which is added to the previous year’s ASC precept to give the figure shown on the bill.

-If you live in a parish area it may be one authorised to raise money through Council Tax.
-This is called a parish precept and will also be included in the charge.
-Details of charges are available in the following document:
+If you live in a parish area, it may be one authorised to raise money through Council Tax.
+This is called a parish precept and will also be in the charge.
+Special expenses are made in relation to the costs of maintaining open spaces and Christmas lights within the borough unless the area is covered by a local town or parish council.
+Where the town or parish council delivers the service, the taxpayer pays for that service as part of their precept.

 The bottom part of the bill shows how you have chosen to pay